Spain’s Basque Country Offers a Captivating Wine Travel Experience Unlike Any Other

 - Museo de Guggenheim in Bilbao – designed by architect, Frank O. Gehry, the building itself is an artistic marvel.
 It features numerous permanent and rotating art exhibits.

-- Gernikako Arbola (Oak of Gernika) – located inside a pavilion in Guernica, this 300-year old, petrified oak tree trunk is the symbol of the ancient roots of the Basque people whose leaders once met in Democratic assembly under an oak tree.
+- Gernikako Arbola (Oak of Gernika) – located inside a pavilion in Guernica, this 300-year-old, petrified oak tree trunk is the symbol of the ancient roots of the Basque people whose leaders once met in the democratic assembly under an oak tree.

 Still not convinced on why a Basque Country tour trek is a worthy goal, consider the words of a man that has drank and dined the world over: